 3. Where can you fly

-You should never fly above 400 feet and the recommended distance the drone should be from the operator is no further than 300m.
-You should also avoid flying within 5 kilometres of an aerodrome because you may interfere with a manned aircraft, like a plane coming in or taking off.
+In uncontrolled airspace you should never fly above 400 feet and the recommended distance the drone should be from the operator is no further than 300m.
+But as the laws have changed you can now fly your drone in controlled airspace without a permit, 15 metres (50 feet) above ground level and no more than 300 metres from the operator.
+You should always avoid flying within 5 kilometres of an aerodrome because you may interfere with a manned aircraft, like a plane coming in or taking off.
 This will not end well for you a humble hobbyist!
 Also try not to fly your drone in any civil or military controlled airspace as this will land you in hot water, and is extremely dangerous.

 4. Check Your Equipment and keep your drone in sight